Bulldogs glide to shutout victory over Bluejays

 The Minnesota River Bulldogs completely controlled the action throughout the night as they battled on the road with the Waseca Bluejays.
-The Bulldogs scored five times on the night, although one would have done the trick as goaltender Amilia Messer recorded her second shutout of the season and the team improved to 3-6 on the season.
+The Bulldogs scored five times on the night, although one would have done the trick as goaltender Amilia Messer recorded her second shutout of the season and the team improved to 3-6.

-Messer said, "I feel like I play my best when I get a lot of shots because I'm on top of my game and don't have time to take a break, but it's always nice to get an easier night."
+"I feel like I play my best when I get a lot of shots because I'm on top of my game and don't have time to take a break, but it's always nice to get an easier night," Messer said.

-After a scoreless first period that saw neither team take control, MaKenna Mueller was able to score the game-winning and first goal after a quick give and go with Sophia Doherty.
+After a scoreless first period, MaKenna Mueller was able to score the first goal after a quick give-and-go with Sophia Doherty.

-"There was a lot of communication," said Mueller.
+"There was a lot of communication," Mueller said.
 "I passed it down to my teammate and called for it back and was able to shoot it in."

 Messer noted, "It always feel good to not have a really hard game it feels good to have all of our hard work pay off."

-Early in the third period, Anna Pavlo was able to collect the puck in her own zone and began to make her way between defenders as she streaked into the goal.
-She made one final cut left to leave the last defender hapless and was able to send a perfect shot top shelf to put the Bulldogs up 3-0.
+Early in the third period, Anna Pavlo was able to collect the puck in her own zone and make her way between defenders as she streaked toward the goal.
+She made one final cut left to leave the last defender hapless and send a perfect shot top shelf to put the Bulldogs up 3-0.

 "It worked out perfectly," said Mueller.
-"She sent it too me and called for it and I knew exactly where she was going to be, she put it in and it felt great."
+"She sent it to me and called for it and I knew exactly where she was going to be, she put it in and it felt great."

 Doherty scored the final goal of the night a few minutes later to record her third point and she was assisted by Zetta Haugen and Darbi Dunning as they found her open in the left circle.